jac-scale Reference#

 }

-This walker is accessible at POST /webhook/PaymentReceived.
+This walker will be accessible at POST /webhook/PaymentReceived.

 API Key Management#